noa/naacl2021/README.md

 https://storage.googleapis.com/naacl21_account_linking/test_targets.tar.gz
 ```

+and save them onto your filesystem, specifically into separate
+subdirectories `train`, `dev`, and `test`, to prevent name
-and save them onto your filesystem.
-Unpack the files and then run the
+conflicts.
+Unpack the files and then run the `json2tf.py` script to
-`json2tf.py` script to produce sharded protocol buffer files for
+produce sharded protocol buffer files for training.
-training.
 For example:

 ```bash
 python json2tf.py --json /path/to/unpacked/json --tf /path/to/output/tfrecords --config /path/to/reddit/json/config`